How2CodeGood/cs4XX-EvolutionaryComputation/site/student-lectures/Evolutionary_Art/evolutionary_art.rst

 Art is a much more subjective medium than strictly logistical problems, therefore, evaluating fitness is executed differently than in most other GAs.

 * Many Evolutionary Art GAs have strict process rules between generations.
     #.
-An example of this is found in `Conway's Game of Life <https://electricsheep.org/>`_, where the number of living neighbors determine whether a cell will be alive of dead next gereration.
+An example of this is found in `Conway's Game of Life <https://electricsheep.org/>`_, where the number of living neighbors determines whether a cell will be alive or dead next generation.

-* Other programs implement user input to assist with fitness evaluation, where users are prompted to choose one or more of their favourite models.
+* Other programs implement user input to assist with fitness evaluation, where users are prompted to choose one or more of their favorite models.
     #. `Electric Sheep <https://electricsheep.org/>`_ is a modern implementation of evolutionary art that allows users to contribute and influence selection on a massive population.
     #.
 Sheep with the most votes will be selected for breeding and mutation into tomorrow's population pool